touchlab/KaMPKit/docs/DETAILED_DEV_SETUP.md

-# Setup for iOS Developers
+# KMP Development Environment Setup

 Not assuming anything if you're an iOS developer.
 You may not have the Android/JVM setup necessary to run everything.